GMOD/jbrowse-components/website/docs/developer_guide.md

 const indexType = readConfObject(config, ['index', 'indexType'])
 ```

-## Creating data adapters
+## Creating adapters

-### What is a data adapter
+### What is an adapter

-A data adapter is essentially a class that parses your data type and returns
+An adapter is essentially a class that parses your data type and returns
 features that jbrowse will draw

-Sometimes, a data adapter can be implemented by itself, e.g. if you are
+Sometimes, an adapter can be implemented by itself, e.g. if you are
 adapting a storeclass that returns genes, then you can use our standard track
 types for that.
-If you are making a data adapter for some custom type of data
+If you are making an adapter for some custom type of data
 that also needs a custom type of drawing, you may need to implement a data
 adapter along with a track type and/or renderer

-### Skeleton of a data adapter
+### Skeleton of an adapter

 So we see basically something like this, this is stripped down for simplicity